-“No need to be,” he assured her, sliding his sunglasses back on.
+“No need to be,” he assured her.
+Slid his sunglasses back over his aching eyes.
 “Everything’s fine, Audra.
 I’m fine.”
 But she didn’t appear convinced, and he wasn’t so sure of it himself.

 They stood together, silent, listening to the magpies in the trees and the horses in the stables, until Bryan hobbled over on his crutches to slide a reassuring arm around his fiancée’s waist.
 “Let’s go back up to the house,” he suggested to her.
 “Get some breakfast.”
 His eyes remained averted from Ben’s.
 It was clear that he’d already judged Ben, had lost respect for him with a quick snap of the fingers.
 Ben glared at him from behind the safety of his polarized lenses, silently cursing the guy.
 Fuck you, then, prick.

 Audra squeezed Ben’s hand and reached up to kiss him on the cheek before allowing Bryan to escort her away.
 With a frown, Ben watched them head up the path.
 What the hell had he expected?
 For each of them to express immediate understanding and compassion and support for his sudden swing to the other side?
 Yes, goddammit, he seethed, containing the urge to smash Elaine’s mug against the flagstones.
 Out of anyone, they should be the ones to bolster me.